Home / FAQ

 What is the relationship between AO Alliance and AO Foundation?

-See Our Journey
+See Our Journey.

 We have no exclusive collaboration agreements with any pharmaceutical or medical technology companies, therefore we are open to donations and financing from any company, association, etc., that would like to support our cause.
 Non-exhaustive exclusion list: We do not accept donations or financing from the following industries: weapons, gambling, and others that do not meet our due diligence criteria.

-What are the sources of AOA funding?
+What are the sources of AO Alliance funding?

-AO Foundation, UBS Optimus Foundation, Wyss Medical Foundation, and private individual donors.
+AO, UBS Optimus Foundation, Wyss Medical Foundation, and private individual donors.

 Unlike most other nonprofit medical initiatives, we aim for community capacity building by working with local healthcare professionals, training doctors and operating room personnel on appropriate fracture care and management.
 We also collaborate with local communities via country-specific initiatives to improve care for the injured in LMICs, rather than treating patients ourselves.